DustinHartzler/PharmToTable/wp-content/plugins/convertkit/readme.txt

 7. Another ConvertKit landing page example

 == Changelog ==

+### 1.9.7.0 2022-03-17
+* Fix: ConvertKit Form Block: Order Form names alphabetically
+* Fix: Prevent Select2 styling from applying to non-Plugin elements

+### 1.9.6.9 2022-03-07
+* Added: ConvertKit Form Block: When editing, display the Form Name if a non-inline form has been selected, as non-inline forms cannot be previewed in the editor
+* Fix: Include email address in API request when attempting to fetch subscriber ID by email when ConvertKit Form is submitted with no email address

+### 1.9.6.8 2022-02-18
+* Fix: Performance: Don't query API to fetch subscriber ID by email when ConvertKit Form is submitted with no email address

+### 1.9.6.7 2022-02-14
+* Fix: Localization: Corrected path to load language files

+### 1.9.6.6 2022-01-27
+* Fix: Plugin Activation: Parse error when using PHP 7.2 or below due to trailing comma in sprintf() call

+### 1.9.6.5 2022-01-26
+* Added: ConvertKit Form Block for Gutenberg
+* Added: Select2 dropdown for Forms, Landing Pages and Tags with search functionality for improved UX.
+* Fix: Legacy Forms: Removed erronous <html>, <head> and <body> tags from markup

 ### 1.9.6.4 2022-01-11
 * Fix: Render Legacy Form when shortcode is copied from app.convertkit.com for a Legacy Form